khanhngguyen/TemperatureConverter-fs15-9/README.md

 # Temperature Converter

 You are tasked to develop a temperature converter program in C#.
-The program will accept temperature values in Fahrenheit, Celsius, and Kelvin, and convert them to their corresponding values in the other units.
+The program will accept temperature values in Fahrenheit, Celsius, and convert them to their corresponding values in the other units.

 ## Requirements